eliasthedab17/router_HW1/README.md

-Below is a `README.md` file that mirrors the original style (same headings and formatting) while describing your current project.
-You can copy this text into your README file:

----

-# Dynamic API Server with Node.js & Express

 ## Description
 This project creates a dynamic Node.js API server that serves multiple endpoints for managing users and products.
 It allows clients to perform CRUD operations on users and products seamlessly, providing a clean and structured RESTful experience.